 - Create a business profile on Twitter, LinkedIn, and Facebook.
 A business profile starts with a business account using your company logo as your picture (avatar), rather than your photo or a picture of your cat.
 If you are in consulting, you are the business, so use a professional headshot.
+Always pay attention to personal or business portraits posted on your online platforms, and if you have an irrelevant background that should be removed, you can get help from BeFunky.
 Don’t mix your personal and business profiles or messages.

 - Develop a marketing strategy specific to this media.
 Don’t use the same message on Twitter you developed for email blasts and postcard blitzes.
 Social media demands two-way communication, rather than outbound only.
 Read everything you can about viral marketing.
 It’s not free, so budget appropriately, but not excessively.

 - Start social networking with peers.
 Pick a base, such as LinkedIn or Facebook, to be your community, and work the territory, much like you may have learned to work a room of peers at a tradeshow or convention, or local business organization.
 Find out what other people are doing, and what works for them.
 People love to share what they know.

 - Experiment with social media tools.
 The basic tools are platforms like Twitter and Facebook.
 But don’t stop there.
 There is TweetDeck to help you use Twitter, and YouTube for video sharing.
 A most valuable tool is WordPress or TypePad for blogging.
 You need these to add the human element to your business or service.